SebastianClaesson/sebastianclaesson.github.io/_posts/2022-10-04-AzureDevOpsExtension-Linux.md

 Acquire::http::Proxy "http://10.2.0.7:3128";
 ```
 This can either be done by the CustomScript extension or as part of a golden image capturing.
+Once all of these configurations have been set in place, then you will successfully be able to use your proxy and reach Azure DevOps/APT.

 I hope this helps to cast some clarity on how the Azure DevOps agent extension works and how it can be used behind a proxy.
 Thank you for reading!